encoredev/encore/README.md

   schemas for all your APIs and automatically generates a Service Catalog and high-quality API Documentation.

 - **[Generated Frontend Clients](https://encore.dev/docs/how-to/integrate-frontend):** Automatically generate type-safe API clients to integrate with your frontend.

+- **Extensible:** Extend your system with any infrastructure services you need, integration is simple because all infrastructure lives in your own cloud account.

 ## Why choose Encore?